Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Exercise 9 - Mini project Python.md

 ~~~
 #The same code as for the multi-players version, except for some
-#changes that I'll point out in comments to along the way
+#changes that I'll point out in comments along the way
 import random

 theBoard = {'1': ' ' , '2': ' ' , '3': ' ' ,